Join the Great Dane Care Newsletter!

 A dog will grow very rapidly, no matter what breed.
 For Great Danes, that means adding a LOT of bone and muscle mass in a very short amount of time.
 This is the source of a great many of the hip dysplasia and other joint problems found in Great Danes.

-Feeding your dog quality food that is specifically designed to meet their growth needs.
+Feed your dog quality food specifically designed to meet its growth needs.
 This will give them a better chance of avoiding joint problems.
-Our article on exactly how much to feed your growing Great Dane puppy can be found here.
+You can also find our full article on exactly how much to feed your growing Great Dane puppy.

 So, it’s probably going to cost you around $70-$100 per month for food if you want to do it right.

 We recommend using online services such as chewy.com.
-They not only give you the benefit of good prices and a wide selection, but also the convenience of scheduled auto-ships.
-We have used Chewy for years and have thoroughly enjoyed their consistent shipping schedule and fair prices.
+They not only give you the benefit of good prices and a wide selection but also the convenience of scheduled auto-ships.

-Okay, I’m not gonna lie, this is my favorite part.
-Getting your new pooch set up with all of the comforts a four-legged friendo deserves is fun!
+Okay, I’m not gonna lie; this is my favorite part.
+Getting your new pooch set up with all of the comforts a four-legged friend deserves is fun!

 So make sure to leave some room in your budget for it.
-Make sure to start out with an assortment of plush, hard, and chew toys to better understand what they enjoy.
+Start with an assortment of plush, hard, and chew toys to better understand what they enjoy.

 Food and water dishes will run as low as $10 and as expensive as you want.
-I’m sure somewhere Tiffany and Co. make a $45,000 dog dish – but for the rest of us, you shouldn’t need to spend more than double digits.
+I’m sure Tiffany and Co. make a $45,000 dog dish somewhere – but you shouldn’t need to spend more than double digits for the rest of us.

 Crates & Bedding

 Now the crate is where the rubber meets the road, so to speak.
 You NEED a ginormous crate for your Great Dane.
-Rather than re-hash this entire topic, reference our dedicated crate article here.
+Rather than re-hash this entire topic, reference our dedicated article on the best crate for Great Danes.

 While there are cheaper options available, our recommended crates are built to last a lifetime.
-These will save you money in the long run, with the cost ranging from $150 – $300.
+These will save you money in the long run, ranging from $150 to $300.

 There is some conflicting information out there when it comes to boarding costs for giant breeds.
-Most often the final cost will be most dependent on your location and the type of boarding service you select.
+The final cost will most often depend on your location and the boarding service you select.

 While the size of your dog may play a factor in some places, it’s usually not the primary one.
 If you put your Dane in a five-star luxury pet resort, you can expect to fork over big bucks!